Tucson Southwest, USA Travel Guide

 Public transportation, bike share, and car rentals offer varied cost efficiencies for circulating Tucson.

 Many restaurants present discounted drinks and appetizers during happy hour, generally from 3 PM to 6 PM.
-This has a good way to sample the local food and relish a meal at a lower price point.
+This has a good way to sample the regional dishes and relish a meal at a lower price point.
 Be on the lookout for signs or check restaurant websites.

 Carry your own reusable water bottle.
-This saves money on bottled water and aids hydration in the desert climate.
+This saves money on sealed water and aids hydration in the desert environment climate.

 Efficient planning maximizes your time in Tucson.

-Visit outdoor attractions early morning or late afternoon for cooler temperatures and better light.
+Visit outdoor attractions early am or late pm for cooler temperatures and better light.
 Weekdays are generally less crowded.

 Weekdays present fewer crowds.
 Popular indoor attractions often crowd midday on weekends.
 Arrange for a smoother visit.